norma13115/aisd-jse-on-the-job-11324/README.md

   - Five to six products sold in your store.
   - The prices for each product.
   - The store’s business hours.

+  #### Tips

+  - Make sure you name your variables appropriately.
+  - Ensure you are using the appropriate data type for each variable.
+The name of your store and products should be strings, while prices should be numbers.

 - [ ] Create a variable called `storeName` and assign the appropriate value.